Lanao del Norte's 2nd congressional district

 Lanao del Norte's 2nd congressional district is a congressional district in the province of Lanao del Norte that has been used in the House of Representatives of the Philippines since 1987.
 The district's boundaries have only been redrawn once, originally consisting of fifteen southern and interior municipalities, three of which bordered Panguil Bay and Moro Gulf, which were reduced to eleven municipalities following a reapportionment in November 2009.
-The district is currently represented in the 18th Congress by Abdullah D. Dimaporo of the Nationalist People's Coalition (NPC).
+The district is currently represented in the 19th Congress by Sittie Aminah Q. Dimaporo of the Lakas–CMD.